CoderSri/learngit/readme.txt

-Good afternoon everyone, I m Sri, it is raining today.
+Good afternoon everyone, I m Sri, it is raining today, but it is a good day.